dave95b/Spawners/README.md

 ```csharp
 class TransformPoolable : Poolable<Transform> { }
 ```
 Yes, that's it.
 This is necessary, since Unity can't serialize generic classes.
-Following steps are going to be similar.
+Following step is going to be similar.

 #### 2. Create sublass of the PoolPreparer\<Transform\>
 ```csharp